We are inspiring people with ambition to succeed at university and beyond. We believe everyone should have the opportunity to reach their potential.

 That’s why here at Glasgow we are proud of our long tradition of helping talented people to fulfil their ambitions regardless of their background or circumstances.

 Through our widening participation work we encourage, prepare and support students who are under-represented in higher education to achieve entry to university.
-We work with around 100 partner schools, as well as colleges, local authorities and other organisations to support school leavers and adult learners alike to prepare for, apply to and succeed at university.
+We work with over 100 target schools, as well as colleges, local authorities and other organisations to support school leavers and adult learners alike to prepare for, apply to and succeed at university.

 If students have the potential, drive and ambition to succeed, we will do all we can to support them to overcome barriers and realise their aspirations.